softwaremill/elasticmq/README.md

 * message queue system
 * emphasis on not loosing any messages
 * Amazon SQS-compatible interface
-* in-memory and db-backed message storage
+* in-memory with optional journalling and db-backed message storage
 * optionally replicated (guaranteed messaging)

 Summary